 As I look at other people's nodeJS repository, I see neatly organized code and folder structure by people who seem like they really know what they're doing.
 Meanwhile I look at mine, it's a mess.
-How messy you ask? the routes/controllers/services/all in one single index.js kind of mess.
-As convenient as it might be to not having bunch of tabs open, it's not the best practice.
+As convenient as it might be to not having keeping everything in a single file, it's not the best practice.
 So I set on mission to perfectly organize my folder structure.

 To do that, I went through a bunch of other people's repositories, read a bunch of articles and basically what I learned was there is no one-size-fits-all approach.
 However in my case, I did end up with a folder structure that I think will make my code somewhat maintainable.